Ned Vaughn: Acting career

 In January 1986, Vaughn booked his first professional job from his first audition: a Miami Vice-themed Pepsi commercial directed by Ridley Scott, which premiered during the 1986 Grammy Awards telecast.
 However, Vaughn's role did not appear in the final cut.
 Over the remainder of 1986, Vaughn was cast in more commercials and performed in the HB Playwrights Foundation production of K on K by Franz Kafka.

 In February 1987, Vaughn was cast in his first starring film role in The Rescue, which also starred Kevin Dillon and featured James Cromwell.
 After filming was completed in New Zealand and Hong Kong, Vaughn moved to Los Angeles.

 Vaughn's acting career quickly took off and in 1989, he was cast as Seaman Beaumont of the USS Dallas in the blockbuster film The Hunt for Red October.
 The same year, Vaughn joined the ABC television series China Beach, playing the role of Corporal Jeff Hyers.
-Throughout his career, Vaughn has gravitated toward characters who serve in the military (24, The Tuskegee Airmen, JAG, NCIS), law enforcement (Heroes, Frost/Nixon), politics (The Unit), and Starfleet (Star Trek: The Next Generation).
+Throughout his career, Vaughn has gravitated toward characters who serve in the military (24, The Tuskegee Airmen, JAG, NCIS), law enforcement (Heroes, Frost/Nixon), and politics (The Unit).

 In 1995, Vaughn appeared in Apollo 13.
 In 1998, Vaughn performed in Hellcab at the Tivoli Theatre in Dublin, Ireland during the Dublin Theatre Festival.

 In addition to his film work, Vaughn has appeared in a wide variety of television programs, with nearly one hundred episodes to his credit.
 In 2011, Vaughn provided the face and voice of LAPD Captain Gordon Leary in video game L.A.
 Noire, which was the first video game to be shown at the Tribeca Film Festival.